Set Blob Tier

 ||Required.
 Specifies the Coordinated Universal Time (UTC) for the request.
 For more information, see Authorize requests to Azure Storage.|

-As of version 2020-06-12, you can update the rehydration priority after it has been set.
-You can change the priority setting from
+Beginning with version 2020-06-12, the rehydration priority can be updated after it was previously set.
+The priority setting can be changed from

 This operation also supports the use of conditional headers to tier the blob only if a specified condition is met.
 For more information, see Specify conditional headers for Blob Storage operations.